Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

 ### IBFT/Clique

-Adding nodes to an IBFT/Clique network is a bit simpler, as it only needs to configure itself rather then be pre-allocated on the network (permissioning aside).
+Adding nodes to an IBFT/Clique network is a bit simpler, as it only needs to configure itself rather than be pre-allocated on the network (permissioning aside).

 1. Initialize the new node with the network's genesis configuration.